Labor and Employment Alert: Texas Supreme Court Rejects a Cause of Action for Compelled Self-Defamation

 February 1, 2017

-We are proud to announce that Sewall C. (Spike) Cutler, Jr., Garrin B. Fant, and Karen Ensley have completed all necessary requirements and are now recognized as Board Certified in Construction Law by the Texas Board of Legal Specialization.
+We are proud to announce that Sewall C. (Spike) Cutler, Jr. and Garrin B. Fant have completed all necessary requirements and are now recognized as Board Certified in Construction Law by the Texas Board of Legal Specialization.
 In 2016, the Texas Supreme Court approved construction law as the newest specialty area.
 To be eligible for certification, an attorney must have five years of experience practicing law, with a minimum of three years experience in the specialty area.
 It requires an ongoing involvement in the specialty area which is periodically substantiated with references from peers in that field.
 It also requires annual professional refreshment through TBLS approved, continuing legal education course work to stay abreast of current trends in law.

 The Texas Board of Legal Specialization is one of the largest board certification programs in the nation.
 Board Certification is a mark of excellence and a distinguishing accomplishment.
 Within the Texas legal community, Board Certification means an attorney has substantial, relevant experience in a select field of law as well as demonstrated, and tested, special competence in that area of law.
 The attorney certification process is governed by the Texas Plan for Recognition and Regulation of Specialization in the Law.
 Upon meeting all qualifications and passing the examination, an attorney is considered Board Certified and is conferred a Certificate of Special Competence in a specialty area of law.